thekindlyone/nwanime-dl/readme.md

 ###Note: Currently works only for linux and mac as it uses wget for the final download.

+###Edit: It works with windows too, provided the steps mentioned below under "Windows Specific Instructions" are followed.

 ###Installation:
 git clone this repo. then run